gattaca-com/helix/README.md

 ### Optimised Block Propergation
 - To ensure efficient block propagation, without the need for sophisticated Beacon client peering, we've integrated a `Broadcaster` Trait, allowing integration with network services like [Fiber](https://fiber.chainbound.io) and [BloXroute](https://bloxroute.com) for effective payload distribution.
-- Similar to the current mev-boost-relay implementation, we include a one-second delay before returning unblinded payloads to the proposer.
+- Similar to the current MEV-Boost-relay implementation, we include a one-second delay before returning unblinded payloads to the proposer.
 This delay is required to mitigate attack vectors such as the recent [low-carb-crusader](https://collective.flashbots.net/t/disclosure-mitigation-of-block-equivocation-strategy-with-early-getpayload-calls-for-proposers/1705) attack.
 Consequently, the relay takes on the critical role of beacon-chain block propagation.
 - In the future we will be adding a custom module that will handle optimised peering

 ## Latency Analysis